-Learning outcomes Related graduate attributes Advanced specialist knowledge and skills in areas complementary to the practice of clinical psychology.
-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; display initiative and drive, and use their organisational skills to plan and manage their workload.
-UC graduates are global citizens: Communicate effectively in diverse cultural and social settings.
+Learning outcomes Related graduate attributes Advanced psychological knowledge about UC graduates are professional: Employ up-to-date and relevant knowledge psychopathology across the life span, aetiological and skills; communicate effectively; use creativity, critical thinking, analysis models (including cultural considerations), and research skills to solve theoretical and real-world problems. epidemiology, and relevant international UC graduates are global citizens: Communicate effectively in diverse taxonomies of classification of psychological cultural and social settings. disorders.
 UC graduates are able to demonstrate Aboriginal and Torres Strait Islander ways of knowing, being and doing: Use local Indigenous histories and traditional ecological knowledge to develop and augment understanding of their discipline; communicate and engage with Indigenous Australians in ethical and culturally respectful ways; apply their knowledge to working with Indigenous Australians in socially just ways.